Beta-blockers (drug interactions)

 The herb Coleus forskohlii relaxes blood vessels and might have unpredictable effects on blood pressure if combined with beta-blockers.

 Beta-blockers interact both positively and negatively with myriad other prescription medications and natural substances.
 Some examples of natural substances with adverse effects include hawthorn, which can increase a beta-blocker's effectiveness and lower blood pressure to dangerous levels.
+Curcumin (from turmeric) may alter the body's absorption of some beta-blockers.
 Garlic and ginkgo biloba may cause increased blood-thinning effects.
-St. John’s Wort and licorice root can also affect how beta-blockers work in the body.
-Natural supplements that positively interact with beat-blockers include omega-3 fatty acids and magnesium.
+St. John’s wort and licorice root can also affect how beta-blockers work in the body.
+Natural supplements that positively interact with beta-blockers include omega-3 fatty acids and magnesium.

 Bibliography

 Folkers, K. "Basic Chemical Research on Coenzyme Q10 and Integrated Clinical Research on Therapy of Diseases."
-In Coenzyme Q: Biochemistry, Bioenergetics, and Clinical Applications of Ubiquinone, edited by G. Lenaz.
-New York: John Wiley & Sons, 1985.
+Coenzyme Q: Biochemistry, Bioenergetics, and Clinical Applications of Ubiquinone, edited by G. Lenaz, John Wiley & Sons, 1985.

-Hamada, M., et al. "Correlation Between Serum Coq10 Level and Myocardial Contractility in Hypertensive Patients."
-In Biomedical and Clinical Aspects of Coenzyme Q, vol. 4, edited by K. Folkers.
-Amsterdam: Elsevier Science, 1984.
+Hamada, M., et al. "Correlation between Serum Coq10 Level and Myocardial Contractility in Hypertensive Patients."
+Biomedical and Clinical Aspects of Coenzyme Q, vol. 4, edited by K. Folkers, Elsevier Science, 1984.